 Everyone might have a different opinion on what makes a pair of running shoes great, but there are a few consistencies between sources.
-The American College of Sports Medicine provides some of the most important determining factors people should consider when purchasing a shoe:
+The American College of Sports Medicine provides some of the most critical determining factors people should consider when purchasing a shoe:

 - Surface Angle/Slope